-- The Company directors and Executive Committee are appointed to their roles with consideration of experience, capability and their ability to lead the business with effective and strategic decision making. - An induction is provided upon joining. - Specific training on directors' duties is provided once a year. - Other training on key areas of risk or compliance (e.g. data protection, health and safety, competition law, Corporate Finances Act, anti-bribery and corruption) is provided from time to time, as appropriate.
-This ensures awareness remains current and decision making across the Company is underpinned by considerations of compliance and good governance. - The Executive Committee and Board of Directors, as well as other members of the senior management team, are aware of their duty to avoid conflicts of interest and a formal request for confirmation of any conflicts is sent out and collated once a year. - A whistleblowing or complaints reporting process (run by a third party) is in place for all team members working in Selfridges, which ensures there is a secure, anonymous route for any concerns about Executive Committee or director behaviour or decisions to be escalated to and addressed by the General Counsel and Managing Director/ Selfridges Group, as appropriate.
+- The Executive Committee and Board of Directors, as well as other members of the senior management team, are aware of their duty to avoid conflicts of interest and a formal confirmation of any conflicts is requested once a year. - A whistleblowing/complaints reporting process (managed by a third party) is in place for all team members working in Selfridges.
+This ensures that there is a secure, anonymous route for any concerns to be escalated to and addressed by the General Counsel and Managing Director or Selfridges Group, as appropriate.